-Criteria for determining the amount of a financial penalty
+Criteria for determining the amount of a penalty charge.

-The Regulations state the amount of the penalty charge must not exceed £5,000.
+The 2015 Alarm Regulations state the total amount of the penalty charge must not exceed £5,000.
 The penalty charge comprises two parts;

-- a punitive element for failure to comply with the absolute requirement to comply with a remedial notice, and - a reasonable cost element relating to costs incurred by the Council in complying with its duties (including completing the works).
+- a punitive charge element for failure to comply with the absolute requirement to comply with a remedial notice, and / or - a reasonable cost element relating to costs incurred by the Council in complying with its duties (including completing the works).